henry2004y/FVMHD-Dante/README.md

 3D finite volume ideal MHD solver on structured grid.

 ## Getting Started
 This code solves ideal MHD equations on a Cartesian mesh in 1/2/3D.
 It has the option of solving the energy equation (conservative form) or the pressure equation (nonconservative form).
-Currently only 1st and 2nd order face values and Rusanov flux is implemented.
+Currently only 1st and 2nd order face values are implemented.
+Rusanov and HLLE fluxes are implemented for face flux calculation.

 One highlight feature is that there are no diverse branches for different dimensions: no additional "if" statement for 3D compared with 1D cases.
 The code is also organized in OOP, allowing potentially flexible extensions.